Get results and fix problems

 Click OK to launch the cleanup.

-IntelliJ IDEA performs code analysis and applies quick-fixes from the selected inspection profile to all detected issues.
+IntelliJ IDEA performs code analysis and applies quick-fixes from the selected inspection profile to the detected issues.

 The Specify Code Cleanup Scope dialog